electora-vote/whitepaper/main.typ

   abstract: "Presenting a novel voting system designed to maximize privacy and minimize trust, while maintaining comprehensive verifiability.
 In this system, voters are able to validate their eligibility without disclosing their identities.
 Votes, securely encrypted, remain private throughout the voting period, and only become public once this period concludes.
 This feature provides an opportunity for any third party to audit the election process, from verifying the legitimacy of voter eligibility to the authenticity of the final vote tally, thereby promoting a robust and transparent democratic process.",
   bibliography-file: "bibliography.yml",
 )
-= Introduction
+= Introduction <intro>
-This paper discusses a voting system that utilises Sismo zkproofs @sismo, threshold.network's Conditions Based Decryption (CBD) @cbd, and the Arweave storage blockchain @arweave.
+This paper discusses a voting system that utilises Sismo zkproofs @sismo_web, threshold.network's Conditions Based Decryption (CBD) @cbd_web, and the Arweave storage blockchain @arweave.
 Sismo zkproofs, based on zero-knowledge proofs, allow voters to validate their eligibility while keeping their identities hidden.
 In tandem, threshold CBD encrypts all votes, which remain inaccessible until a predetermined time-based condition - the conclusion of the voting period - is met.